What does it mean to be free?

 "I guess there's a difference between a man who is free and a man who's been freed," Takahashi said finally.

-Then, the same way one slipped into worn shoes, Takahashi lowered himself to the trough and rinsed his head.
+Then, in the same way one slipped into worn shoes, Takahashi lowered himself to the trough and rinsed his head.
 Ben regarded Takahashi's statement and then himself.

-In the dining hall, people were eating.
+In the dining hall, people ate as usual — as they always did.

 Useful Companions (Improve Your Education and This Site by Buying a Book):